polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. Restart s03-db-0.

-1. Repeat steps 1-10 on s03-db-1, but this time assign both user rights to **CONTOSO\\s03-db-1-sqlsvc**.
+1. Repeat steps 1-9 on s03-db-1, but this time assign both user rights to **CONTOSO\\s03-db-1-sqlsvc**.

-### Task 3: Install SQL Server 2017 with the SQL\_Latin1\_General\_CP850\_BIN2 collation
+### Task 3: Install SQL Server 2019 with the SQL\_Latin1\_General\_CP850\_BIN2 collation

-In this task, you will configure operating system on s03-db-0 and s03-db-1 and install SQL Server 2017 on s03-db-0 and s03-db-1 Azure VMs.
-Run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
-Start by disabling the Windows firewall for the domain profile.
-Perform the installation of SQL Server 2017 on both s03-db-0 and s03-db-1 with the following settings:
+In this task, you will configure operating system on s03-db-0 and s03-db-1 and install SQL Server 2019 on s03-db-0 and s03-db-1 Azure VMs.
+You will run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
+You will also disable the Windows Defender Firewall for the domain profile.
+You will perform the installation of SQL Server 2019 on both s03-db-0 and s03-db-1 with the following settings:

 -   Use Microsoft Update to check for updates (recommended): **disabled**